-Basic Estate Planning Should Begin with a Will.
-However, wills do not cover all possibilities and may not be the best option for every estate, which is why many individuals, families and business owners can benefit from establishing a trust.
-Although estate planning is sometimes considered only for the ultra rich,1 alternatively, trusts can be useful planning vehicles regardless of age or net worth.
-A trust is a legal agreement intended to ensure that a person's assets eventually go to specific beneficiaries.
+When it comes to estate planning, a will is often the first step.
+However, wills may not be the best option for everyone, which is why many individuals, families and business owners can benefit from establishing a trust.
+Contrary to popular belief, trusts are not just for the wealthy; they can be useful for people of any age or net worth.
+A trust is a legal agreement that ensures a person's assets eventually go to specific beneficiaries.

 The trust creator places their assets in the trust's name and authorizes a third party to manage them for the trust creator and beneficiaries.
 A well-crafted trust can save time and paperwork when liquidating an estate, and in some cases, reduce the amount of estate taxes that beneficiaries have to pay when they inherit assets.
 Although trusts may be a low-cost option, they may require extra paperwork during tax season and careful management of the trust's investments in order to preserve and grow trust assets.
 Your net worth may not have to be as significant if you appoint a person as a trustee, or if you form a revocable trust and act as your own trustee.

 Therefore, if you want your assets to pass to your heirs quickly, specifically and privately, it is worth considering a trust.
 For married couples with substantial net worth, a credit shelter trust (CST) can help them or their heirs avoid estate taxes.
 The best way to determine the minimum net worth you should have to benefit from a living trust is to review the laws of your state regarding small estates.
 If you need a revocable living trust, make sure you deposit your assets into your trust and update your beneficiary designations; otherwise, your trust will not be worth much less than the money you spent on it.